MFI Goes International in Conducting Tugboat Firefighting and LNG Familiarization

 The volume of water delivered necessitated caution and continuous training with realistic fire drill scenarios.
 By the end of the morning session everyone had a new found respect for these excellent and powerful new tools.

-The second part of the Marine Firefighting Inc. sessions for Moran, Mc Allister, Crescent, Bay Houston, Sudderman & Young, and G & H towing involved familiarization with the properties of Liquefied Natural Gas (LNG) and also familiarization with existing Firefighting tactics used at an LNG incident.
+The second part of the Marine Firefighting Inc. sessions for Moran, Mc Allister, Crescent, Bay Houston, Sudderman & Young, G & H towing, Riverside Marine's RiverWijs, and Compañía Marítima del Pacifico S.A. de C.V. involved familiarization with the properties of Liquefied Natural Gas (LNG) and also familiarization with existing Firefighting tactics used at an LNG incident.

 This familiarization is prompted by the tug company's contracts to provide ship-assist services to LNG tankers into the Cove Point LNG facility in the Chesapeake Bay, Elba Island in Savannah, GA, Freeport LNG terminal in Freeport, TX., the port of Ensenada, Baja California, Mexico, and Camaroon LNG, in Hackabery, Louisiana.

-The excellent safety record in the LNG shipping industry will continue to be maintained by Moran, Mc Allister, Crescent, Bay Houston, Sudderman & Young, G & H's, Servicios Marítimos de Baja California, and Edison Chouest Offshore by their crew's commitment to safety and training.
+The excellent safety record in the LNG shipping industry will continue to be maintained by all of these great companies and their their crew's commitment to safety and training.
 If your company is engaged in the LNG delivery and/or receiving industry then perhaps this training could benefit your employees also.
 We also provide ongoing Firefighting training aboard any work boat or ship.

 Whether you are a private commercial marine company or a municipal Fire Department, Marine Firefighting Inc. will be able to provide the familiarization, consulting, or informational seminars that your employees need to perform their jobs safely.
 All aspects of Marine Firefighting can be covered.
 Whether your hazard represents a small boat and marina fire or a fire aboard the largest tanker or cruise ship afloat we have the expertise to handle your training and seminar needs.